milanhirani27/react-native-chat-component/README.md

 #### Notes

-> - You can find images and video recordings in the 'screenshots' folder.
+> - You can find images and video recordings in the 'screenshots' folder on Github.
 ---

 ## Usage